Four Effective Ways To Kill Bed Bugs In Pillows

 flex 10-10 application

-Flex 10-10 is a synthetic pyrethroid insecticide that will provide a quick knockdown of Bed Bugs while being safe to spray on your bed.
+Flex 10-10 is a synthetic pyrethroid insecticide that will quickly knock down bed bugs while being safe to spray on your bed.
 The application rate for a severe bed bug infestation is to mix 6.4 fluid ounces of Flex 10-10 into 1 gallon of water.

 Do this with a handheld pump sprayer.
-Don’t broadcast this product over the whole mattress; instead you’ll spray just the mattress tufts, edges, seams, and folds.
+Don’t broadcast this product over the whole mattress; instead, spray just the mattress tufts, edges, seams, and folds.

 Spraying IGR mixture